esummers1/esummers1.github.io/_posts/2019-07-26-java-lesson-20-project-structure.md

 author: Eddie Summers
 ---

 Java projects consist of **packages**.
-A package is represented in your filesystem as a folder, but from the compiler's point of view represents a node on the classpath.
-This is the overall structure of the project, required for compilation.
+A package is represented in your filesystem as a folder, but from the compiler's point of view it holds a "unit" of the project, i.e. several related classes.

 Recall that in lesson 10 we discussed package-private scope - this means that any file in the same package can see this member.